openhab/openhab-alexa/README.md

 ## Item configuration

 * openHAB 2
-  * Items are exposed via Homekit tags, the following is taken from the homekit binding in openHAB2:
+  * There are 2 ways of tagging items for alexa, the first is to use Homekit tags, this would expose the items to both Alexa and Siri with a single tag.
+The following is taken from the homekit binding in openHAB2:

   ```
   Switch KitchenLights "Kitchen Lights" <light> (gKitchen) [ "Lighting" ]